broisnischal/reutil/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure your code follows the project's coding standards and passes all tests.
-2. Update the README.md with details of your changes, if applicable.
+2. Update the README.md in `packages/reutil` with details of your changes, if applicable.
 3. Create a pull request with a clear title and description of your changes.
 4. Wait for a maintainer to review your pull request.
 Address any feedback or questions they may have.